mitotic/slidoc/README.md

 is saved in the persistent local storage of the browser, using the filename as the key.
 It is enabled by the option:

-    --pace=pace_end,delay_sec,try_count,try_delay
+    --pace=pace_strict,delay_sec,try_count,try_delay

-* `pace_end=1` implies that at the end of the slideshow, the document may be viewed as a regular document.
-The default value is `0`, which prevents this behavior.
+* `pace_strict` if non-zero, implies that document may only be viewed as a slideshow.
+If zero, switching to scrolling view is allowed.

 * `delay_sec` if non-zero, forces a minimum delay between slides